Codeinwp/visualizer/readme.txt

 == Changelog ==

 = 1.4 =
+* Implemented new settings for linear charts like selection mode and aggregation target
+* Implemented area opacity setting for area chart
-* Added new settings for pie chart like pie hole, start angle and slice offset
+* Implemented new settings for pie chart like pie hole, start angle and slice offset
-* Added ability to select a color for chart title and legend items
+* Implemented ability to select a color for chart title and legend items
+* Fixed number formatting settings for linear charts, from now it works only for axis labels

 = 1.3.0.2 =
 * Replaced links to github wiki